jkufa/Draft-Bot-Proof-of-Concept/README.md

 # Drafty, The Pokemon Draft League Bot
-Drafty is a Discord Bot paired with localhost web application built with the intent of easily running and managing a Pokemon Draft League.
+Drafty is a Discord Bot paired with a localhost web application built with the intent of easily running and managing a Pokemon Draft League.

 ## How to Setup
-Setting up Drafty locally is a breeze.
+Setting up Drafty locally is a breeze!
 First, ensure the following prerequisites are met:
 * Python version 3.9 is installed along with pip (Any version that is 3.6+ will likely work, but 3.9 was used during development)
 * A compatible OS is being used (Fedora 33 was used during development)
 * SQLite3 is installed